Skip to main content

 2 mentions Positive Neutral Negative

-Players feel that the game's $16 price is justified if it continues to receive meaningful updates, new content, and bug fixes, rather than relying on cash grabs.
-There is a desire for the monetization model to support ongoing development and enhance the overall experience.
+Players feel that the game's $16 price is justified if it continues to receive meaningful updates, new characters, and substantial DLC, rather than relying on cash grabs.
+There is a desire for ongoing support and improvements to enhance the overall experience.

-• “If the game continues to update and add new content, like new characters or substantial DLC (as long as it's not a cash grab), then it's definitely worth the $16.”
+• “If the game continues to update and add new content, like new characters or substantial DLC (as long as it's not a cash grab), then this is definitely worth $16.”

-• “The monetization model is fair, providing players with options without feeling pressured to spend money.”
+• “The monetization model is fair, providing players with options without feeling pressured to spend.”

 • “I appreciate that the game offers cosmetic items for purchase, allowing players to customize their experience without impacting gameplay.”